ringtho/movielist-backend/README.md

 # MovieReel Database

-Welcome to the MovieReel Database API documentation.
-This API provides access to a comprehensive movie database, allowing you to manage movie-related information.
+MovieReel Database API provides access to a comprehensive movie database, allowing you to manage movie-related information.
 With well-defined endpoints, it simplifies the process of retrieving, creating, updating, and deleting movie records.
 Users can also interact with their profiles, making it a versatile tool for movie enthusiasts and administrators.

 **Access the live API**: [MovieReel API - Heroku](https://movie-sringtho-8352b0c3e296.herokuapp.com)